 The minimum force value if 'Limit Force Min.' is checked.

 Limit Force Max.

 This is the opposite of 'Limit Force Min.'.
 If checked, it limits the force that can be applied to a particle to the value in 'Force Max.'.
-This allows you to prevent extreme forces being applied to some particles.
+This enables you to prevent extreme forces being applied to some particles.

 The maximum force value if 'Limit Force Max.' is checked.

 This parameter effectively reproduces some of the function of the Limit modifier.
 It is useful because particles are drawn to the axis centre of the Attractor object, not its surface.
 Consequently a particle stream will narrow as it approaches the object like this: